The Hybrid Educational Leadership (EdD) program at Appalachian

 - Literacy in Exceptionalities: Course information

-- Face-to-face instruction supplemented by online work (both synchronous and asynchronous)
+- For the hybrid cohort, face-to-face instruction will be supplemented by online work (both synchronous and asynchronous)

 - Up to 30 credits waived for Appalachian EdS graduates

 Eligibility and program requirements

 - hold a master’s degree from an accredited college or university or the Education Specialist from Appalachian.